Projected Available Balance (Formula and Example)

 Projected available balance (PAB) is an essential concept in inventory management.
 In simple terms, PAB is the amount of inventory projected to be available for use shortly.

-This article will discuss PAB and how it can improve inventory management.
+This article will discuss PAB, its formula, examples, and how it can improve inventory management.

 Projected Available Balance